VatsalSy/occusage/docs/guide/session-reports.md

 - **Wide terminals (≥100 chars)**: Shows all columns including cache metrics
 - **Narrow terminals (<100 chars)**: Compact mode with essential columns (Session, Models, Input, Output, Cost, Last Activity)

-When in compact mode, ccusage displays a message explaining how to see the full data.
+When in compact mode, occusage displays a message explaining how to see the full data.

 ## Related Commands